10 All-Natural Celebrity-Approved Beauty Hacks to Try Out in Your Kitchen

 Adriana Lima — Avocado Hair Mask

 If you're lusting over Adriana Lima's hair, the secret is in the avocado aisle.
-The Victoria's Secret model revealed to Into the Gloss that, once a week, she mashes an avocado and mixes it with her conditioner to create a D.I.Y. hair mask that she leaves in for about 30 to 45 minutes.
-After she washes out the the concoction, Lima is left with glossy, runway-ready hair.
+The Victoria's Secret model revealed to Into the Gloss that once a week, she mashes an avocado and mixes it with her conditioner to create a DIY hair mask that she leaves in for about 30 to 45 minutes.
+After she washes out the concoction, Lima is left with glossy, runway-ready hair.

 "In Brazil, we'd take our conditioner or hair mask and mix it with avocado and put that in our hair for a treatment," Lima said.
 "It leaves your hair super shiny.
 I'm not joking!
 And avocado doesn't have a strong scent, so you won't smell funny.
 I promise."